TstevetsT/ListMalloc/Malloc_README.md

        change HEAPMAX to a large size to modify the max intial size of the heap located in malloc.asm

-       Status (LSB) - uses XOR to determine whether a status flag is utilized or not.
+       Status (LSB) - uses AND operation to determine whether a status flag is utilized or not.

        00000000 - indicates the block is free